alien4cloud/csar-public-library/org/ystia/README.rst

 - Moreover, technical components such as *Java* and Consul_ (Consensus Systems), allow detailed application architectures to be designed.

 The components are connected together in application topologies.
-To simplify topology creation, Ystia provides **topology templates** that can be extended by your applications.
+To simplify topology creation, Ystia Forge provides **topology templates** that can be extended by your applications.

 .. _Cloudera: https://www.cloudera.com/